Skip to main content

 • assume that everyone shares your political views.

-• dismiss the significance of the contribution an interviewer has made to your field of study (“oh, but that article came out twenty years ago, didn’t it?”).
+• dismiss the significance of the contribution an interviewer has made to your field of study (“right, that article came out twenty years ago, didn’t it?”).

 • complain that American college students are lazy and stupid and in need of strict discipline.